abiola-badmus/nagato/README.md

 ## Installation

-Download the add-on from [here](https://drive.google.com/open?id=1RtmnBxgutSOtcwkHQBuVtGTUIkB6toyr).
+Download the add-on from [here](https://gumroad.com/l/xVnjW).

 Install it like you would any blender add-on.
 Click on 'Install' and locate the zip archive.

-If you intend to use SVN, also install the CollabnetClient in the folder.
+If you intend to use SVN, also install the CollabnetClient from [here](https://www.collab.net/downloads/subversion-1-12-2-windows-64-bit).
+This will install the Subversion command-line binaries.

 After installation, enter the url of your kitsu server api.
 It should be something like